Bizarro League: Bronze Age

 Bizarro stole Lex Luthor's imperfect Duplicator Ray to create a world of Bizarros.
 Some of these insane clones formed a Bizarro-version of the Justice League.
 This team enforced their twisted version of justice.

 The Bizarro World was destroyed in Crisis on Infinite Earths along with the Bizarro League.

 Emperor Joker

 When the Joker got 99% of Mister Mxyzptlk's power as part of the Emperor Joker storyline, he recreated the Bizarro League and the Bizarro World.
 When the imp got his powers back, he kept the new "Bizarro World".

 Escape from Bizarro World

-Bizarro gained "Bizarro Vision" (allowing him to make imperfect clones) under a blue sun.
+Under a blue sun, Bizarro gained "Bizarro Vision", allowing him to make imperfect clones of himself.
 Bizarro planned to destroy the Bizarro World to be the reverse of Superman (because Superman would never destroy a planet).
-So the Bizarro-Lex Luthor led a revolt and unleashed the juggernaut Bizarro-Doomsday.
-The BL stopped the juggernaut by dropping a steel drum on him.
-However Bizarro ended up destroying the planet after all.
+In response, the Bizarro-Lex Luthor leads a revolt and unleashes Bizarro-Doomsday, but is unable to stop Bizarro from destroying Bizarro World.